sdbtools/void-pi/README.md

 - completely emulates `void-installer`.
 - install from Void ISO or network.
-- predefined templates for BTRFS, LVM, and LUKS.
+- predefined templates for LVM, LUKS, and combinations of them.
+- predefined partitioning templates.
 - selected devices will be automatically cleaned up.
 - TUI dynamically changes depending on selected template.
 - uses `/mnt` for chroot by default.